1. What is the Tao?

 without enforcing your will.

-give advice but do not try to control,
+Work, but do not cling to results,

-this is the highest virtue.
+This is the highest virtue.

-11. Usefulness is denoted by Emptiness
+11. Usefulness is

 A wheel consists of thirty spokes,

-yet is usable only due to the hole in the centre.
+but it turns due to the hole in the centre.

 A cup is made of clay,